LiorKogan/V1/README.md

 The _property graph data model_ comprises the following **structure**:

   - All data elements are organized within a single property graph mathematical structure.
-  - A _null vertex_ is a propertyless vertex with a null label.
+  - A _null vertex_ is a vertex with no properties and a null label.
 Each null vertex is connected to exactly one edge.
-An edge connecting two null vertices is not allowed.
+Edges connecting two null vertices is not allowed.
-  - •	Any vertex other than a null vertex represents an entity.
-The vertex's label is an integer or a nonempty string identifying the _entity's type_ (e.g., _Person_, _Guild_, _Dragon_).
+  - Any vertex other than a null vertex represents an entity.
+The vertex label is an integer or a nonempty string identifying the _entity type_ (e.g., _Person_, _Guild_, _Dragon_).
   - An undirected edge {𝑢, 𝑣}, where neither 𝑢 nor 𝑣 is a null vertex, represents a bidirectional relationship between the entities represented by 𝑢 and 𝑣.
   - A directed edge (𝑢, 𝑣), where neither 𝑢 nor 𝑣 is a null vertex, represents a directional relationship from the entity represented by 𝑢 to the entity represented by 𝑣.
   - An edge incident to exactly one null vertex represents a relationship between an entity and a nonspecific entity.
-This case supports situations in which an entity participating in a relationship is unknown or irrelevant, while the existence of the relationship and the values of its features are known.
-For example, a certain horse may be known to have been owned during certain timeframes, even if the owners are unknown or unimportant.
+This allows modeling cases where one participant is unknown or irrelevant, while the existence of the relationship and the values of its features are known.
+For example, a horse may be known to have been owned during certain timeframes, even if the owners are unknown or unimportant.
-  - The label of an edge is an integer or a nonempty string identifying either the _relationship type_ (e.g., _owns_, _member of_).
+  - Each edge has a label that is an integer or a nonempty string identifying its _relationship type_ (e.g., _owns_, _member of_).
   - A directed edge represents a directional relationship, whereas an undirected edge represents a bidirectional relationship.
-  - Properties and subproperties represent features and subfeatures of entities (e.g., _name_ property and _first name_ subproperty for a _Person_ entity) and relationships (e.g., _timeframe_ property for an _owns_ association).
-For any entity and relationship, property names are pairwise distinct strings or integers, identifying feature names, and property values represent the corresponding feature values.
+  - Properties and subproperties represent features and subfeatures of entities and relationships.
+For any entity or relationship, property names are pairwise distinct strings or integers, identifying feature names.
+Property values represent the corresponding feature values.
+For example, a _Person_ entity may have a _name_ property and _firs_ and _last_ subproperties; an _owns_ relationship may have a _timeframe_ property.

   - Each feature value is of a data type corresponding to a value type supported by the model.
 In this paper, we will use the following data types:

     - _basic data types_: _int_, _float_, _date_, _datetime_, _duration_, and _string_.